-On 7 November 2016, CA Auto Bank also acquired a majority interest of 50% + 1 share in FFS GmbH, previously an indirect subsidiary of Ferrari N.V.
+On 7 November 2016, CA Auto Bank also acquired a majority interest of 50 per cent. + 1 share in FFS GmbH, previously an indirect subsidiary of Ferrari N.V.
 (Ferrari), which owns the remaining shareholding, for €18.6 million, pursuant to an agreement entered into by the parties in 2016.
 Thus, CA Auto Bank laid the groundwork for significant business growth: the alliance with Ferrari for the provision of financial services in Europe.
 FFS GmbH's mission is to finance the end-customer business of Ferrari in Germany, Switzerland and United Kingdom.

-Furthemore, in 2022 an extensive process aimed at increasing the commercial partnerships on the open market started.
-This has led to the signing of commercial agreements with, amongst others, Tesla, Harley Davidson and VinFast (a Vietnamese manufacturer of electric vehicles), Ford Trucks Italia (to provide financial services to selected dealers) Rapido (one of Europe's leading manufacturers of motorhomes and leisure vehicles), DR Automobiles (a fast-growing Italian company), the Koelliker Group (a well-established importer and distributor of Asian automotive brands in Europe), Gruppo Campello (the European importer of XEV, an international brand known for electric quadricycles and microcars), Mazda Motor Belux (for the provision of financial services to end customers in Belgium and Luxemburg) and ElectricBrands (a German start-up known for its zero-emission models).
-All such new commercial agreements are additional to the historical partnerships with Erwin Hymer Group and Jaguar Land Rover, although the latter expired on 31 December 2022.
-In the first half of 2023, worthy of note are those arrangements with Dongfeng Sokon Automobile, renowned for its premium SUVs, as well as esteemed motorcycle brands Royal Enfield and KTM Sportmotorcycle.
+Furthemore, in 2022 an extensive process aimed at increasing the commercial partnerships on the open market started and continued in 2023 and 2024.
+This has led to the signing of commercial agreements with, amongst others, Tesla, Harley Davidson, VinFast (a Vietnamese manufacturer of electric vehicles), Ford Trucks Italia (to provide financial services to selected dealers), Rapido (one of Europe's leading manufacturers of motorhomes and leisure vehicles), DR Automobiles (a fast-growing Italian company), the Koelliker Group (a well-established importer and distributor of Asian automotive brands in Europe), Gruppo Campello (the European importer of XEV, an international brand known for electric quadricycles and microcars), Mazda Motor Belux (for the provision of financial services to end customers in Belgium and Luxemburg) and ElectricBrands (a German start-up known for its zero-emission models).
+All such commercial agreements are additional to the historical partnership with Erwin Hymer Group.

+In 2023 CA Auto Bank has strengthened partnerships with existing partners and inaugurated new ones, both in the automotive sector - such as those with McLaren Automotive, Dongfeng Sokon Automobile, as well as esteemed motorcycle brands Royal Enfield, KTM Sportmotorcycle, QJ Motor, Husqvarna Motorcycles and GasGas Motorcycles.
+CA Auto Bank also signed a partnership with AEC Group and its subsidiaries AEC (importer of Dodge and RAM) and AECSV (importer of Cadillac, Chevrolet and GMC).
 In the leisure sector, CA Auto Bank entered into an innovative agreement with Giottiline Company S.p.A., one of the most important Italian caravan manufacturers.